Who’s heard the expression, “You are only as strong as your weakest link?”

 Pros

-- General-purpose cutting.
+- General-purpose cutting

-- Great for joinery.
+- Great for joinery

 Cons

-- Not suited for refined woodwork.
+- Not suitable for refined woodworking

 High-Angle Alternative Bevel (HI-ATB)